BART is testing Bikeep’s smart bike locks

 Facebook’s AI crosses language barrier to assist in Spanish

 There are few feelings worse than returning to the spot you locked up your bike after a fun evening and seeing nothing.
-As a San Francisco cyclist, I’ve had my stomach sink more than once at that discouraging sight of nothing.
+As a San Francisco cyclist, I’ve had my stomach sink more than once at that discouraging sight.
 Bikeep, a startup founded in Estonia, is looking to bring its connected locking tech to the States to address the bike theft epidemic.

 This morning at San Francisco’s 16th St. Mission BART station, Bikeep made its highest profile U.S. deployment to date — a row of locks, underground, inside the bustling station.